mediumPuppy/RedAlert/all_important_files.md

     }

     create() {
-        // Recalculate tileSize in case window was resized this.tileSize = Math.floor(Math.min(this.scale.width, this.scale.height) / GRID_SIZE);

         console.log('GameScene create started');
         // Create grid-based map with our new implementation for (let x = 0; x < GRID_SIZE; x++) {